17 Rock Solid Website Layout Examples for 2019

 Some of the most creative web designers out there focus on creating a good layout.
-In web design, there are actually more things at play than layout design, however this article doesn’t really care about those.
+In web design, there are actually more things at play than layout design, this article doesn’t really care about those aspects.

-I’ve gathered 17 websites from around the web that have fantastic layouts.
+I’ve gathered 17 websites from around the web that has fantastic layouts.
 I’ll discuss what makes each layout great to give you a better understanding of how layout matters in web design.

 Let’s get started with The Horse’s design!

 Square is one of the most unique website’s you’ll ever see.
 When you first load the website, it will greet you with a mesmerizing welcome video then you’ll land on its homepage, which is filled with interactive elements and animations as well as background music for entertainment.

 This website uses a creative layout with a split-screen design.
 One of the most unusual elements of the website is the middle placement of the navigational menu.
 However, it makes sense because when you hover over a link on the menu and the descriptions and images are evenly displayed on the split-screen.